 - Homeschool conferences.
 Many families find that conferences (such as our annual spring conference) and conventions offer some of the most invigorating homeschool experiences imaginable!
 You’ll find rest and refreshment in a place with hundreds, if not thousands, of your fellow homeschoolers milling all around you – checking out curricula, discussing speaker topics and workshops, and also meeting in smaller groups for one-on-one networking and encouragement.

 - Facebook homeschool groups.
 We have a thriving community of homeschool groups on Facebook, especially in the Kansas City area.
-Check out Kansas City Homeschool, Kansas City Homeschooler’s Bulletin Board and Wild + Free KC (the last one is open to everyone, but a number of homeschoolers are in there).
+Check out Kansas City Homeschool, Kansas City Homeschooler’s Bulletin Board and Into the Wilderness – KC (the last one is open to everyone, but a number of homeschoolers are in there).

 - Our mentor moms.
 Mentoring moms allow you to ask any questions in the comfort and privacy of a one-to-one, mom-to-mom heart-to-heart!
 Simply fill out a form so we can match you to one of our volunteer moms, who have a heart for helping fellow homeschoolers.
 Everything is kept confidential between you and your mentor, and you can change mentors at any time.